 Develops new electrochemical processes for applications including nano-material fabrication, energy storage, electrometallurgy and sensors

-Advances faculty and students clean energy technology development through networking with industry and investors.
+Advance clean energy technology development through networking with industry.

 Supports program, financial and administrative functions of the Great Lakes Energy Institute.